Uprooted From Their Homeland, Yazidis Still Live In Fear Of IS Resurgence

 The minority communities are hopeful that the new President will not remain silent on the violations of civil liberties.
 Unlike the Trump administration that cut off ties with the Palestinian Authority, supported Israel’s unilateral moves, moved the US Embassy to Jerusalem, and overlooked the crisis in Iraq after ISIS was defeated, experts think President Joe Biden at least talks about the country’s core values.

-But be it a reconciliation process with Iran or dealing with a strained US-Turkey relation, the new normalization process in the Middle East will not be that easy.
+But be it a reconciliation process with Iran or dealing with a strained US-Turkey relationship, the new normalization process in the Middle East will not be that easy.

 Despite all this and the unpredictability in their lives, the ethnic minorities in Iraq are resilient, trying to live in harmony with an unforgettable past.